Published: December 31, 2020 • Updated: February 26, 2026

 3. High Groundwater or Water Table

-In many regions in Northern Virginia, especially during wet seasons, the groundwater in a crawlspace can rise above the foundation level, pushing moisture through the soil.
+In some regions, especially during wet seasons, the groundwater in a crawlspace can rise above the foundation level, pushing moisture through the soil.

 How to Fix: